zacharlie/spatial-dbstack/README.md

 A new password can be generated using the command `sudo htpasswd -c ./webusers <username>`.
 Note that htpasswd may require installation (`apache2-utils` for debian, `httpd-tools` for rhel etc).

-Default Username-Password Combo:
+Default Web Admin Username-Password Combo:

+- `dbstack`
-`dbstack` `vZLqAMychaH4nBwfOtTb`
+- `vZLqAMychaH4nBwfOtTb`

-Change these please.
-Note that the uptime service stores the password in the database and will need to be reset from the UI.
+The other service passwords are randomly generated and added to a secrets file available from the file browser.

-The Filebrowser username default is admin.
+The Filebrowser username default is `admin` and the password is `sEi4uA89V0i7pio0KFyW`.
 This app doesn't allow configuration of the superuser account name with the config file.
+A secrets file will be ade available

 ## Known issues